-As a parent, I feel very fortunate that my children will benefit from California's higher education standards called Common Core.
-That's because I believe Common Core will help our children develop important life skills, such as critical thinking.
-Going forward, our kids can use these skills to make informed choices, get a job and stand on their own two feet.
+I have been an educator for the past [xxx] years.
+I can tell parents and community members that California's Common Core standards will benefit students and our community.
+That's because I believe Common Core will help students develop important life skills, such as critical thinking.
+Going forward, they can use these skills to make informed choices, get a job and stand on their own two feet.

-Here's an example of what I mean.
-The cell phone in my pocket looks very different from the one I had when my [daughter or son] was born.
-It's staggering to think of the skills students will need to be successful in college and throughout their careers.
-In fact, we are hearing from university administrators and business leaders that students need to be better prepared in order to be successful.
+Technology is changing rapidly and touching nearly every aspect of our personal and business lives.
+It's staggering to think of the skills students will need to be successful throughout their careers.
+In fact, we are hearing from college administrators and business leaders that students need to be better prepared in order to be successful.
 This doesn't mean they need to memorize more information.
 It means they need to learn to analyze information, think things through and solve problems.